cursor86/Pay-check-AU/article-4-invest-10k.md

 Park $2,000 in a term deposit or high-yield savings account earning 4–4.5%.
 This provides:
 - A liquid buffer if you need cash unexpectedly
-- A stable, predictable return while you wait for better entry points in the market
+- A stable, predictable return while you wait for better entry points in the market.
 - Peace of mind that not everything is at market risk

 Compare rates at RateCity or Canstar before committing.